SBNSoftware/SBNSoftware.github.io/sbn/codingconv/CodingConventionsExplained.md

   will be always copied when calling that method, while in the good one it will not be copied by the method call (the method implementation may still copy it though).

+  Conversely, fundamental data types (e.g. `int`, `double`) and small data structures (e.g. `std::complex<double>`) should always be passed by value, as the reference overhead is larger than the copy one.

 [`[CF.113]`](#CF113) <span id="CF113"> **[+]**
   The **suggested** pattern for initialization of large data member from